jiantongliu/jiantongliu.github.io/_pages/coursework.md

 {% include base_path %}

-Here is a list of courses I took to fulfill the major requirements for pure math and cognitive science.
+Here is a list of courses I took to fulfill major requirements at UCLA.
 A list of texts I found helpful can be found [here](https://jiantongliu.github.io/coursebooklist.html).
 Note that the webpage is not up to date.

 \*: Graduate-level Courses